University Catalog 2024-2025

 Typically offered in Fall, Spring, and Summer

-Continuation of FLF 101 with intensive practice in spoken French.
+Continuation of WLFR 101 with intensive practice in spoken French.
 Readings in French culture and civilization.

 Typically offered in Fall, Spring, and Summer